Dodge Caravan: 2019 model year

 The 2019 model year marked the 35th anniversary of the Chrysler minivans.
-A commemorative trim option was available on the SE and SXT models that included a bright grille, 17-inch "tech silver" aluminum wheels, a 35th Anniversary fender badge, "piano black" console and instrument panel accents and front floor mats with the 35th Anniversary embroidered logo.
-A "Blacktop Package" featuring a black grille, headlamp bezels as well as an all-black interior was optional on SE and SXT 35th anniversary edition models.
+A commemorative trim option was available on the SE and SXT models that included a bright grille, 17-inch "tech silver" aluminum wheels, a 35th Anniversary fender badge, "piano black" console and instrument panel accents, and front floor mats with an embroidered 35th Anniversary logo.
+A "Blacktop Package" featuring a black grille and headlamp bezels as well as an all-black interior was optional on 35th anniversary edition SE and SXT models.

 The minivan market segment decreased in general.
 Sales of the Grand Caravan models in Canada declined by 9% during the first quarter of 2019, but it was still number 10 among the best-selling vehicles for that period in Canada.
 Most sales went to rental and fleet customers.
-The vehicle did not receive major changes, but continued to be produced because "Dodge sold more than 125,000 Grand Caravans last year [2018], while Honda only sold 100,000 of its Odyssey minivans during the same year [2018]."
+The vehicle did not receive major changes, but continued to be produced because Dodge "sold more than 125,000 Grand Caravans last year [2018], while Honda only sold 100,000 of its Odyssey minivans during the same year [2018]."

 The third shift at Windsor minivan plant ended in October 2019 due to sluggish sales, eliminating 1,500 direct jobs.